goldin2008/Note/interview_llm.md

 ## LLMs interview prep

-### LLMOps
+### LLMOps workflow
 We will implement a `continuous integration and continuous deployment (CI/CD)` pipeline to test the integrity of our code and automate the deployment process, a `continuous training (CT)` pipeline to automate our training, and a monitoring pipeline to track all our prompts and generated answers.
 This is a natural progression in any ML project, regardless of whether you use LLMs.

  We will implement a `CI/CD pipeline using GitHub Actions`, a `CT and alerting pipeline using ZenML`, and a `monitoring pipeline using Opik from Comet ML`.

 let’s look over the core flow of running a pipeline in the cloud that we will learn to implement, presented in Figure 11.5:
-- Build a Docker image that contains all the system dependencies, the project dependencies, and the LLM Twin application.
+- Build a `Docker image` that contains all the system dependencies, the project dependencies, and the LLM Twin application.
-- Push the Docker image to ECR, where SageMaker can access it.
+- Push the Docker image to `ECR`, where `SageMaker` can access it.
-- Now, we can trigger any pipeline implemented during this book either from the CLI of our local machine or ZenML’s dashboard.
+- Now, we can trigger any pipeline implemented during this book either from the `CLI` of our local machine or `ZenML’s dashboard`.
-- Each step from ZenML’s pipeline will be mapped to a SageMaker job that runs on an AWS EC2 virtual machine (VM).
-Based on the dependencies between the directed acyclic graph (DAG) steps, some will run in parallel and others sequentially.
+- Each step from `ZenML’s pipeline` will be mapped to a `SageMaker` job that runs on an AWS `EC2 virtual machine (VM)`.
+Based on the dependencies between the `directed acyclic graph (DAG)` steps, some will run in parallel and others sequentially.
-- When running a step, SageMaker pulls the Docker image from ECR, defined in step 2.
-Based on the pulled image, it creates a Docker container that executes the pipeline step.
+- When running a step, `SageMaker` pulls the `Docker image` from `ECR`, defined in step 2.
+Based on the pulled image, it creates a `Docker container` that executes the pipeline step.
-- As the job is executed, it can access the S3 artifact storage, MongoDB, and Qdrant vector DB to query or push data.
-The ZenML dashboard is a key tool, providing real-time updates on the pipeline’s progress and ensuring a clear view of the process.
+- As the job is executed, it can access the `S3 artifact storage`, `MongoDB`, and `Qdrant vector DB` to query or push data.
+The `ZenML dashboard` is a key tool, providing real-time updates on the pipeline’s progress and ensuring a clear view of the process.

+In this chapter, we laid down the foundations with a theoretical section on DevOps.
+Then, we moved on to MLOps and its core components and principles.
+Finally, we presented how LLMOps differs from MLOps by introducing strategies such as prompt monitoring, guardrails, and human-in-the-loop feedback.
+Also, we briefly discussed why most companies would avoid training LLMs from scratch but choose to optimize them for their use case through prompt engineering or fine-tuning.
+At the end of the theoretical portion of the chapter, we learned what a CI/CD/CT pipeline is, the three core dimensions of an ML application (code, data, model), and that, after deployment, it is more critical than ever to implement a monitoring and alerting layer due to model degradation.

+Next, we learned how to deploy the LLM Twin’s pipeline to the cloud.
+We understood the infrastructure and went step by step through deploying MongoDB, Qdrant, the ZenML cloud, and all the necessary AWS resources to sustain the application.
+Finally, we learned how to Dockerize our application and push our Docker image to AWS ECR, which will be used to execute the application on top of AWS SageMaker.

+The final step was to add LLMOps to our LLM Twin project.
+We began by implementing a CI/CD pipeline with GitHub Actions.
+Then, we looked at our CT strategy by leveraging ZenML.

+Finally, we saw how to implement a monitoring pipeline using Opik from Comet ML and an alerting system using ZenML.
+These are the fundamental pillars in adding MLOps and LLMOps to any LLM-based application.

 ### Evaluate LLM System
 `Model evaluation`